 If all these tests have a normal result and there are no known reasons for recurrent miscarriage, this is a case of recurrent idiopathic or unexplained pregnancy loss.
 In these situations, the specialists' recommendation is to carry out a strict control of the next pregnancy, including having access to psychological support from professionals if necessary.

 Recurrent miscarriage and surrogacy

-Surrogacy is a reproductive technique in which another woman (the pregnant woman) is responsible for maintaining the pregnancy of a couple or single person (the intent parents) who is unable to do so for various reasons.
+Surrogacy is a reproductive technique in which another woman (the surrogate mother) is responsible for maintaining the pregnancy of a couple or single person (the intended parents) who is unable to do so for various reasons.

 Recurrent miscarriage without apparent cause, in which a woman has had several pregnancy losses without finding any cause, is one of the main indications that leads these patients to consider surrogacy in order to have a child.

 In the same way, women who have suffered several abortions, in which a new pregnancy poses a health risk, can begin to consider surrogacy in order to become mothers without risking their lives.